dell/csm-docs/content/docs/csidriver/features/powerscale.md

 ### Volume Snapshot Class

-During the installation of CSI PowerScale driver version 2.0, no default Volume Snapshot Class will get created.
+During the installation of CSI PowerScale driver version 2.0 and higher, no default Volume Snapshot Class will get created.

 Following are the manifests for the Volume Snapshot Class: